 In Mississippi, litigated cases are tried before an Administrative Judge (often referred to as an AJ or ALJ) who is an employee of the Commission.
 All of the Administrative Judges are licensed Mississippi attorneys.
 See Miss.
 Code Ann. §71-3-93 (1972, as amended).
-There are 8 Administrative Judges who are hired by the Commission with the approval of the Governor, and their appointments are not for any specific amount of time.
-The Commission employs a complete staff of about sixty people to carry out the Commission's overall statutory responsibilities.
-When an Administrative Judge's decision is appealed to the Commission, it considers the appeal based on the record made before the Administrative Judge.
+There are up to 8 Administrative Judges who are hired by the Commission with the approval of the Governor, and their appointments are not for any specific amount of time.
+The Commission employs a staff to carry out the Commission's statutory responsibilities.
+When an Administrative Judge's decision is appealed to the full Commission, the Commission considers the appeal based on the record made before the Administrative Judge.
 The Commission appellate review is not a new trial.